-I. Information Requested by Minister
+I. Information Requested by the Minister

-Clause 38(1) specifies that the Minister may order an applicant for a licence, a licence holder or a biological safety officer to provide to the Minister information under that person's control, including personal information and confidential business information that, in the Minister's opinion, is relevant to the administration of the bill.
+Clause 38(1) specifies that the Minister may order an applicant for a licence, a licence holder or a biological safety officer to provide to the Minister information under that person's control, including personal information and confidential business information that the Minister believes, on reasonable grounds, is relevant to the administration of the bill.
 Clause 38(2) sets out certain information that may be required by the Minister under clause 38(1).
 The relevant person must provide the Minister with the information, in accordance with any conditions that the Minister may specify (clause 38(3)).
 Notwithstanding clauses 38(1)-(3), the Minister of National Defence may refuse to disclose information the disclosure of which could reasonably be expected to be injurious to the defence or security of Canada or of a state allied or associated with Canada (clause 38(4)).

 The Minister may, in certain specified cases, and without the consent of the person to whom the information relates, disclose personal information and confidential business information obtained under the bill, to named parties (clause 39(1)).
-Persons receiving such information are generally required to give the Minister their written agreement that they will maintain its confidentiality (clause 39(2)).
+Persons receiving such information are generally required to give the Minister their written agreement that they will maintain its confidentiality, unless they are required by law to disclose that information (clause 39(2)).